wrgeorge1983/Tom/docs/docs/real/vault-credentials.md

-# Vault Credential Store
+# Vault Credential Store (Recommended)

 Store credentials securely in HashiCorp Vault.
+This is the default and recommended credential store.

 ## Configuration